$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Correction technique

 For $i=1$, $2$, let $\basis\typeI$ be a $\Z[q^{\pm\Hf}][x_{n+1}^\pm,\ldots,x_{m\typeI}^\pm]$-basis of $\qClAlg\typeI$ \st its elements take the form $M\typeI_j$.
 If the structure constants of $\basis\one$ are described by \eqref{eq:oldRelation}, then the structure constants of $\basis\two$ are described by the corresponding equation \eqref{eq:newRelation}. \end{Thm} \begin{proof}

 The statement is obtained by taking \eqref{eq:oldRelation} to be the multiplication of basis elements. \end{proof}

-\begin{Rem} By this theorem, in order to study quantum cluster variables and bases, it suffices to look at a special coefficient pattern with special quantizations, \eg the principal coefficients with the canonical quantization.
+\begin{Rem} By this theorem, in order to study the structure constants of the bases, it suffices to choose a special coefficient pattern with special quantizations, \eg the principal coefficients with the canonical quantization.

 \end{Rem}